PaybackOS/PaybackOS/readme.md

 # PaybackOS

+## This project has been halted for a short period of time
+I have decided to help work on https://github.com/KivieDev/MacBuilder-Source so I will start to work on that.

 ## What is PaybackOS

 PaybackOS is a simple hobby Operating System written from scratch for older devices, it is written in C, and GNU assembly.